swrve-services/swrve-ios-examples/Objective-C/AppStoreReview/README.md

 - [requestReview() API](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview)

 The requestReview() API may or may not show the rating dialog to the user when called so showing an interstitial before calling it wouldn't make sense.
-This solution lets you create an In App Message Campaign in Swrve and instead of showing an In App Message you will simply trigger the requestReview() API.
+This solution uses a [Swrve Embedded Campaign](https://docs.swrve.com/user-documentation/campaigns/campaign-builder/content/embedded-campaigns/) to trigger the requestReview() API.
-This will allow you to trigger a call to the requestReview without triggering an In App Message.

 How to Run This Demo in XCode
 ----------------------------